unshopable/liquidx/README.md

 ## Getting started

 > **Note**
-> The fastest way to implement LiquidX is [Melter](https://github.com/unshopable/melter) in comination with the [LiquidX Melter Plugin](https://github.com/unshopable/melter-plugin-liquidx).
+> If you're not using any build tools yet, the fastest way to implement LiquidX is [Melter](https://github.com/unshopable/melter) with the [LiquidX Melter Plugin](https://github.com/unshopable/melter-plugin-liquidx).

 This package exports a `render` function which expects a string.
 If this string contains LiquidX syntax than it's rendered to Shopify-compatible code.